remarkjs/react-markdown/readme.md

 ## Security

 Use of `react-markdown` is secure by default.
-Overwriting `transformLinkUri` or `transformImageUri` to something insecure or turning `allowDangerousHtml` on, will open you up to XSS vectors.
+Overwriting `transformLinkUri` or `transformImageUri` to something insecure will open you up to XSS vectors.
 Furthermore, the `remarkPlugins` and `rehypePlugins` you use and `components` you write may be insecure.